caddyserver/website/src/docs/markdown/running.md

 	Do not stop the service to change Caddy's configuration.
 Stopping the server will incur downtime.
 Use the reload command instead.
 </aside>

+The Caddy process will run as the `caddy` user, which has its `$HOME` set to `/var/lib/caddy`.
+This means that:
+- The default [data storage location](/docs/conventions#data-directory) (for certificates and other state information) will be in `/var/lib/caddy/.local/share/caddy`.
+- The default [config storage location](/docs/conventions#configuration-directory) (for the auto-saved JSON config, primarily useful for the `caddy-api` service) will be in `/var/lib/caddy/.config/caddy`.

 ### Manual Installation